Road Bond Question

 •Bond issuance costs and contingency

 *If actual costs are below estimates, additional road work (to be determined) would be performed.
 If actual costs exceed estimates, road work would be eliminated.
+Click here for actual project costs and scopes of work.

 **Abrazo Road, Country Club Drive and Rockaway Boulevard would also have water line and water main replacements occurring at the same time as road work via funding from existing Utilities Department resources.